-Currently, health insurance benefits through the Texas Employees Group Benefits Program (GBP) are available to many State of Texas retirees and their eligible dependents.
-Like your retirement annuity, your health insurance eligibility and the premium you will pay, if any, depends on your years of service, whether you meet the Rule of 80 and whether you worked full time or part time in the three months before your retirement.
+Currently, insurance benefits through the Texas Employees Group Benefits Program (GBP) are available to many State of Texas retirees and their eligible dependents.
+Like your retirement annuity, your health insurance eligibility and the premium you will pay, if any, is based on a number of factors, including your years of service, whether you meet the Rule of 80 and whether you worked full time or part time in the three months before your retirement.